What does the Bible say about touching oneself? Consider the tale of Joseph, a man of exceptional integrity.

 The biblical text states:

 “But Onan knew that the offspring would not be his.
-So, whenever he went into his brother’s wife, he would waste the semen on the ground so as not to give offspring to his brother.”Genesis 38:9 KJV
+So, whenever he went into his brother’s wife, he would waste the sperm on the ground so as not to give offspring to his brother.”Genesis 38:9 KJV

 God’s displeasure with Onan stemmed from his deceitful actions and the violation of his obligation to his deceased brother.